Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The practice of meditation is thousands of years old, and different forms come from around the world.
-But modern science has only started studying this practice in detail during the last few decades.
-Some of the biggest leaps in science’s understanding of meditation have only been possible thanks to modern technology.
+The practice of meditation is thousands of years old.
+Different forms come from around the world.
+But researchers have only started studying this practice in detail during the last few decades.
+Several studies show that meditation can help improve:

 Some examples of religious and nonreligious methods of meditation include: